adarsh-hiremath/chat_protocol/README.md

 ## Setup

-To clone and run this application, you'll need [Python 3.7.2](https://www.python.org/downloads/release/python-372/).
+To clone and run this application, you'll need [Python](https://www.python.org/downloads/release/python-372/).
 We have a list of requirements which you can find in the requirements.txt file.
 To install these requirements, run the following in your command line:

 ```bash
 $ pip3 install -r requirements.txt